Find schools that offer these popular programs

 Career and Economic Outlook

-The median annual salary for licensed dietitians and nutritionists involved in diet and nutrition counseling in 2015 was $57,910, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The median annual salary for licensed dietitians and nutritionists involved in diet and nutrition counseling in 2017 was $59,410, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 The dietitian who has not completed the requirements to become registered will typically earn less.
-Job growth for dieticians and nutritionists is projected to be 16% from 2014-2024, better than the average expected for all occupations, according to the BLS.
+Job growth for dieticians and nutritionists is projected to be 15% from 2016-2026, much better than the average expected for all occupations, according to the BLS.

 Alternate Career Option

 Looking for a similar option?
-Here are some examples:
+Here is an example:

 Health educators use their bachelor's degree in health education to promote good health and wellness practices through programs and direct outreach.
 They may prepare informative materials, host meetings or events, observe program participation and evaluate program successes, and advocate for related public policies and services to communities or populations in need.
 Some jobs do require a master's degree in a related field.
 Earning the Certified Health Education Specialist (CHES) designation is also required for some jobs.
-Jobs for health educators and community health workers are expected to increase 13% from 2014-2024, according to the BLS.
-The median salary for health educators and community health workers was $43,840 in 2015, per the BLS.
+Jobs for health educators are expected to increase 14% from 2016-2026, according to the BLS.
+The median salary for health educators was $53,940 in 2017, per the BLS.